Mazanderani language: History

 Among the living Iranian languages, Mazanderani has one of the longest written traditions, from the tenth to the fifteenth century.
 This status was achieved during the long reign of the independent and semi-independent rulers of Mazandaran in the centuries after the Arab invasion.

 The rich literature of this language includes books such as Marzban Nameh (later translated into Persian) and the poetry of Amir Pazevari.
 Use of Mazanderani, however, has been in decline for some time.
 Its literary and administrative prominence had begun to diminish in favor of Persian by the time of the integration of Mazandaran into the national administration in the early seventeenth century.

-Classification
+Dialects

 The Mazanderani language is closely related to Gilaki and the two languages have similar vocabularies.
 In 1993, according to Ethnologue, there were three million native Mazanderani speakers.

 The dialects of Mazanderani are as following: